isaacs/path-scurry/README.md

     operations, and _much_ slower than `path.resolve()` for repeated path resolution.

+### Interface `WalkOptions`

+The options object that may be passed to all walk methods.

+- `withFileTypes`: Boolean, default true.
+Indicates that `Path` objects should be returned.
+Set to `false` to get string paths instead.
+- `follow`: Boolean, default false.
+Attempt to read directory entries from symbolic links.
+Otherwise, only actual directories are traversed.
+Regardless of this setting, in the case of *cyclical* symbolic links, where the target has been previously walked, a given path is never followed more than once.

+    Note that this *can* result in a directory being walked multiple times, and thus identical entries appearing in the results multiple times, becasue previously walked entries are tracked, but `readlink()` is not called on the followed symbolic links.
+- `filter`: Function `(entry: Path) => boolean`.
+If provided, will prevent the inclusion of any entry for which it returns a falsey value.
+This will not prevent directories from being traversed if they do not pass the filter, though it will prevent the directories themselves from being included in the results.
+By default, if no filter is provided, then all entries are included in the results.
+- `walkFilter`: Function `(entry: Path) => boolean`.
+If provided, will prevent the traversal of any directory (or in the case of `follow:true` symbolic links to directories) for which the function returns false.
+This will not prevent the directories themselves from being included in the result set.
+  Use `filter` for that.

 ### Class `PathWalker`

 The main interface.
 Defaults to an appropriate class based on